donbright/earcutr/README.md

 This triangulator is built primarily as an exercise in porting javascript to Rust.
-It is supposed to produce exacly the same output as the javascript version, thanks to the large amount of test data supplied with the original javascript code.
+It is supposed to produce exacly the same output as the javascript version, by using the large amount of test data supplied with the original javascript code.
 The speed is comparable with Mapbox's C++ version of earcut, earcut.hpp, except for tiny polygons where the speed is much slower.